✦ Scandinavian-inspired design, curated for modern living

 Air Purifier Comparison

-Problem Best device Why
+Problem Best device or action Why

 High humidity Dehumidifier Removes water vapor from the air

-Dust, pollen, pet dander Air purifier with HEPA filtration Captures fine airborne particles
+Dust, pollen, pet dander Air purifier with HEPA filtration Captures fine airborne particles as air passes through the filter

-How Dehumidifiers Help Stop Mold Growth
+How Dehumidifiers Help Prevent Mold-Friendly Conditions

 Why Dehumidifiers Don’t Remove VOCs